 There are many vital services available to the transgender community in Liverpool, but it can be a challenge to find them.
 This is particularly the case for new members of the community who may be in a vulnerable situation, as the point of coming out is a huge life change that may be accompanied by mental health issues and the loss of relationships.
 This is compounded by transgender healthcare facing profound ignorance (and in some cases outright bigotry) from many GPs, who may attempt to block or delay attempts at medical transition, alongside extreme waiting lists for appointments at Gender Identity Clinics.

-The trans community attempts to solve these issues in numerous ways, mostly informal (e.g. by word of mouth in group chats), but two more formal ways are the Liverpool Trans Wiki which catalogues and comments on many services that are available; and the Spirit Level peer support group which invites in guests from services to explain what they offer to the community.
+The trans community attempts to solve these issues in numerous ways, mostly informal (e.g. by word of mouth in group chats), but two more formal ways are the Liverpool Trans Wiki [reference?] which catalogues and comments on many services that are available; and the Spirit Level peer support group which invites in guests from services to explain what they offer to the community.
 The proposed web app will seek to build on these solutions and incorporate this specialist knowledge into it.

 The core features of the app will comprise a database of services, which is searchable and contains tags (e.g. peer support, mental health, sexual health), as well as a map which shows the services pinned on it.
 More information should be provided on each service if they are selected and a way to contact or use that service as appropriate.
 This may simply be a link to a website (e.g. for a self-referral for counselling) or sending a text message or email to (e.g. to the chair of a peer support group).
 Another planned feature is a calendar of events such as peer support meetups, with optional push notifications.
 Features that require some consideration are investigating the feasibility of providing directions to services on the map; and what the best way is to signpost users to essential medical services (some of which are not local).
 Ethical considerations are vital for this project, as some users may still be closeted and may need to conceal their use of the app.
 This must be considered at every stage, in every task and be at the forefront of the final product to reassure users that their identity is safe.